 coated with sensing materials is used to detect CO gas through physical/chemical adsorption.
-These studies not only make a great contribution to the development of sensor technology but also give us a comprehensive understanding of the gas adsorption properties [5],[6].
-On the other hand, CO adsorption sensitivity studies can be approached by density functional theory.
-These calculation results indicate that the materials based on graphene can be considered as potential adsorption materials for toxic gases, such as carbon monoxide [7-9].
-Furthermore, using the experimental approach, QCM coated with graphene oxide nanosheets (GO NSs) demonstrate a quick response, good repeatability and long-term stability to CO tests at room
+These studies not only make a great contribution to the development of sensor technology but also give us а comprehensive understanding of the gas adsorption properties [5], [6].
+On the other hand, adsorption sensitivity studies can be CO approached by density functional theory.
+These calculation results indicate that the materials based on graphene can be considered as potential adsorption materials for toxic gases, such as carbon monoxide [7]-[9].
+Furthermore, using the experimental approach, QCM coated with oxide (GO NSs) graphene nanosheets demonstrate a quick response, good repeatability and long-term stability to CO tests at room temperature [10].
+In addition, QCM sensors based